 Superior and Cardinal have agreed, pursuant to the Merger Agreement, to use reasonable efforts to file or cause to be filed with the FTC and the DOJ such notifications as are required to be filed under the HSR Act and the rules and regulations promulgated thereunder, and to respond to any requests for additional information made by either the FTC or the DOJ.
-Accordingly, Superior and Cardinal each filed Premerger Notification and Report Forms with the FTC and DOJ on May , 1999.
-If not earlier terminated, the statutory waiting period is expected to expire on or about June , 1999.
+Accordingly, Superior and Cardinal filed Premerger Notification and Report Forms with the FTC and DOJ on May 27, 1999 and May 28, 1999, respectively.
+If not earlier terminated, the statutory waiting period is expected to expire on June 27, 1999.